Hoyasumii/bee-movie/README.md

 Mr. Montgomery, your opening statement, please.

-Ladies and gentlemen of the jury, my grandmother was a simp
+Ladies and gentlemen of the jury, my grandmother was a simpl